pennisiandrea/EasyModule/README.md

     1) Download the file "EasyModule\newest_sw_release\EasyModule.exe".
     1) Execute it in the target folder.
     2) Follow the instructions in the console.
+    3) The following libraries should be available in the project: standard, asstring

 Tips: